Kicks (film): Plot

-However on his way home he encounters Flaco (Kofi Siriboe), a ruthless gangster and his crew.
+However, on his way home Brandon encounters Flaco (Kofi Siriboe), a ruthless gangster and his crew.
 They gang up on Brandon beating him up while recording him and steal his sneakers.
 Brandon ends up depressed by the events and Rico and Albert add fuel to the fire by making fun of his loss to which he retaliates.
 He swears to get his sneakers back and heads off with his friends in hopes of finding information of Flaco's whereabouts.
 Flaco is such bad news that everybody warns Brandon off, tells him to let the sneakers go, but Brandon declares, "They're not just shoes.
 They're fucking J's."
 He meets one of the gang members in the park and throws a basketball at him which knocks the member over.
 He, Rico and Albert leave and Brandon tells the member to warn Flaco.

-Brandon eventually turns to his uncle Marlon (Mahershala Ali) who tells him that he no longer lives "that kind" of life and that he won't risk lives nor go back to prison over a pair of shoes.
-Brandon dissatisfied leaves but takes his uncle's gun from a nearby bedroom to take matters into his own hands.
+Brandon eventually turns to his uncle Marlon (Mahershala Ali), who tells him that he no longer lives "that kind" of life and that he won't risk lives nor go back to prison over a pair of shoes.
+Dissatisfied, Brandon leaves but not before taking his uncle's gun from a nearby bedroom to take matters into his own hands.
 He speaks to his cousins outside who assure him that if they stay longer they'll definitely run into Flaco.
 They group heads off to a house where they smoke weed, drink and do drugs.
 Brandon attempts to hook up with a girl at the house but fails and soon leaves with everyone in hopes of finally reaching Flaco.

 Meanwhile, Flaco is shown bullying another kid in the neighborhood and steals his earphones.
-He walks to his vehicle and places them in the trunk along with Brandon's Nike sneakers and a few other things that he had stolen.
-He reaches his house and gives the Nike sneakers to his son.
-Flaco and his son play in the basketball court while his son wears the Nike sneakers.
+He walks to his vehicle and places them in the trunk along with Brandon's Air Jordan sneakers and a few other things that he had stolen.
+He reaches his house and gives the sneakers to his son.
+Flaco and his son play in the basketball court while his son wears the sneakers.
 He is then seen at his house with his gang members doing drugs and dancing with girls while his son watches close by.

-Eventually, Brandon, Rico and Albert infiltrate Flaco's house by tricking his son.
+Brandon, Rico and Albert eventually infiltrate Flaco's house by tricking his son.
 Brandon manages to grab his sneakers but Flaco sees them and tries to get the sneakers back.
 Brandon manages to flee and abandons his friends.
 Flaco grabs Albert and starts beating him up but is then knocked out by Rico.
 The two escape and along the way encounter Brandon who gloats about getting his shoes back.
 Rico pushes him against the fence and makes him realize that their lives are in danger because he abandoned them all for a pair of sneakers.
 They leave Brandon alone and head off to get Albert's wounds treated.